Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Abstract

 \section{Abstract}

-In this article, we study the singularities of Lagrangian immersions into Cartesian product of surfaces.
-After applying a Hamiltonian isotopy in the Weinstein tubular neighbourhood of the Lagrangian immersion, the singular points of the Lagrangian immersion can be expressed locally as fold points with finitely many cusp points.
-This result has applications in comparing two Lagrangian Floer complexes associated to curves on surfaces related by a certain Lagrangian correspondence and the quilt Floer complex induced by these three Lagrangian immersions.
+In this article, we study singularities of Lagrangian immersions into Cartesian product of surfaces.
+After applying a {regular homotopy} in the Weinstein tubular neighbourhood of the Lagrangian immersion, the singular points of the Lagrangian immersion can be expressed locally as fold points with finitely many cusp points.
+This result has {potential} applications to comparing the Lagrangian Floer complexes associated to curves on surfaces related by a Lagrangian correspondence.